XelaLord/TWFingerprintLogin/README.txt

 script that is uploaded onto the Arduino, this is not how the system was originally designed.
 It was originally developed with 3 separate arduino scripts, each corresponding to a python script, but it those 3 scripts were combined into 1 to improve the ease of use and user experience.
-Now Iím pretty sure that this redesign didnít break anything, but the legacy folder contains the original 3 arduino scripts and matching python scripts, just in case.
+Now I‚Äôm pretty sure that this redesign didn‚Äôt break anything, but the legacy folder contains the original 3 arduino scripts and matching python scripts, just in case.